Young ITA Writing Competition and Award

 Topic: The submitted papers should address issues related to any topic in the field of international commercial or investment arbitration.

-Submission Guidelines: The papers must be submitted via email to ita@cailaw.org under subject line “Young ITA Competition” by on or before 12 midnight on EST January 17, 2025.
+Submission Guidelines: The papers must be submitted via email to ita@cailaw.org under subject line “Young ITA Competition” by on or before 12 midnight EST on January 16, 2026.

 The paper must be the original work of the author, written in English, not published or accepted for publication by any online or print forum, be between 5,000 and 15,000 words, including footnotes.
 The paper must comply with a widely used citation standard.

 One paper per person only is permitted.
-We will not accept more than one paper per person, even if the total word limit of all papers submitted by such person falls within the above-mentioned word limit.
+We will not accept more than one paper per person, even if the total word limit of all papers submitted by such person falls within the abovementioned word limit.

-The paper must be submitted electronically, in Word and PDF format, no later than 12 midnight EST time on January 17, 2025.
+The paper must be submitted electronically, in Word and PDF format, no later than 12 midnight EST time on January 16, 2026.
 We will not be accepting hard-copy submissions.
 Information about the author(s), including their affiliation (if applicable) and their contact details should be stated on a separate cover page for both the submitted Word and PDF documents.
 These details should not be on the paper itself in order to ensure blind review.

-Competitors may withdraw their papers no later than 12 midnight EST on January 17, 2025, being the deadline for submitting the papers.
+Competitors may withdraw their papers no later than 12 midnight EST on January 16, 2026, being the deadline for submitting the papers.

-By submitting a paper for this Competition, all participants must not publish or agree to the publication of their paper by any other publication from the time of submission until May 1, 2025.
+By submitting a paper for this Competition, all participants must not publish or agree to the publication of their paper by any other publication from the time of submission until May 4, 2026.

 Selection of the Winning Paper: The papers shall be judged by two panels.

 The Second Panel shall consist of three judges, appointed by the Chair of the ITA Advisory Board in consultation with the Chair of the ITA Academic Council.
-The Second Panel, by majority, shall select the best four papers, and of these four papers, award the Young ITA Award to the best paper deemed to be of the highest quality submitted in accordance with the Rules.
+The Second Panel, by majority, shall award the Young ITA Award to the best paper deemed to be of the highest quality submitted in accordance with the Rules.
 The judges shall consider, among other criteria, the academic quality and the practical utility of the papers.

 The Young ITA Writing Competition and Award “New Voices in International Arbitration” is organized with the support of Wolters Kluwer.